KelvinTegelaar/CIPP/README.md

 # What is this?

 The CyberDrain Improved Partner Portal is a portal to help manage administration for Microsoft Partners.
-The current Microsoft partner landscape makes it fairly hard to manage multi tenant situations, with loads of manual work.
-Microsoft Lighthouse might resolve this in the future but development of this is lagging far behind development of the current market for Microsoft Partners.
+The current Microsoft partner landscape makes it fairly hard to manage multi-tenant situations, with loads of manual work.
+Microsoft Lighthouse might resolve this in the future but the development of this is lagging far behind the development of the current market for Microsoft Partners.

-This project is a way to help you with administration, with user management, and deploying your own preferred standards.
-It's not a replacement for security tools, or a way to cut costs on specific subscriptions.
+This project is a way to help you with administration, user management, and deploying your own preferred standards.
+It's not a replacement for security tools or a way to cut costs on specific subscriptions.
 The tool should assist you in removing the gripes with standard partner management and save you several hours per engineer per month.

 # Deployment and Getting Started